michaeledgar/ripper-plus/README.md

 `say_what?` prints a blank line!
 This is because as soon as the `x` on the LHS is parsed, `x` is a local variable with value `nil`.
 By the time `defined?(x)` is executed, `x` has long since been a local variable!

-## Ripper's Mistake
+## Ripper's Bareword Behavior

 Ripper doesn't carry scope information as it parses, and as such, parses any lone identifier as an AST node of type `:var_ref`.
 It is up to consumers of the AST to figure out the meaning of the `:var_ref` node.
 It can be reasonably argued that the semantics of the `:var_ref` node should not be part of the AST, as my thesis adviser pointed out when I complained about this, as the two are syntactically identical.
-Unfortunately, the meaning of the `var_ref` node comes from the parser itself; any attempt to determine semantics based solely on the AST is simply re-creating the work the parser ordinarily does!
-Indeed, when Ruby parses the code for execution, it *does* create different internal node types upon seeing a method-call bareword and a local variable bareword!
+Unfortunately, the meaning of the `var_ref` node comes from the parser itself; any attempt to determine semantics based solely on the AST is simply re-creating the work the parser ordinarily does.
+Indeed, when Ruby parses the code for execution, it *does* create different internal AST node types upon seeing a method-call bareword and a local variable bareword!

 I'd like to see this behavior rolled into Ripper proper.
-Until then, `ripper-plus` is a reasonable replacement.
+Until then, `ripper-plus` does it.

 ## ripper-plus